-where $\Phi_{\sensitivity, E_\exper}$ is the sensitivity of the given experiment to antideuterons and $\langle \Phi \rangle_{\overline{d}, E_\exper}$ is the antideuteron flux at the experiment marginalized over all propagation parameters as described above.
+where $\Phi_{\sensitivity, E_\exper}$ is the antideuteron flux sensitivity of the given experiment and $\langle \Phi \rangle_{\overline{d}, E_\exper}$ is the antideuteron flux at the experiment marginalized over all propagation parameters as described above.
 A sensitivity factor larger than one thus indicates that the experiment is sensitive to the DM signal.
 The sensitivity factor represents the expected number of events.